KyousukeKyaa/umd_patcher/README.md

 - [x] decrypt "EBOOT.BIN" and create "EBOOT.BIN.dec" with "deceboot.exe"
 - [x] patch "EBOOT.BIN.dec" to psp-compatible "EBOOT.BIN" using "xdelta.exe"
 - [x] make backup of "SAO.iso" to "Backup" folder
-- [x] autoreplace "INSTALL.DAT" and "EBOOT.BIN" in "SAO.iso" using "WQSG_UMD.exe" or give the choice replace the files manually with "UMDGen.exe" (recommended)
+- [x] autoreplace "INSTALL.DAT" and "EBOOT.BIN" in "SAO.iso" using "WQSG_UMD.exe" or give the choice replace the files manually with "UMDGen.exe"

 How to manually replace the files with UMDGen:
 First run the patch and select Manual, then when everything is completed open your Japanese ISO in UMDGen.exe and go to: